apache/calcite/site/downloads/index.md

 {% endcomment %}
 -->

-Calcite is released as a source artifact, and also through Maven.
+Avatica is released as a source artifact, and also through Maven and Docker Hub.

 # Source releases